 History of Bogwood

-Oak and yew trees grew around the edges of the bogs and were drowned as the bogs expanded out of their basins, on to the surrounding mineral soil.
-The lack of oxygen in the waterlogged peat prevented the natural process of decay and ensured the tree stumps were preserved in the accumulating peat.
+Oak and yew trees grew around the edges of the bogwood and were drowned as the bogs expanded out of their basins, on to the surrounding mineral soil.
+The lack of oxygen in the waterlogged peat prevented the natural process of decay and ensured the trees stumps were preserved in the accumulating peat.

-With the advent of turf production and land drainage these ancient bogwoods have been found.
-We gather these bogwoods of oak and yew from the peat lands of Ireland and take them back to our studio where they go through a slow process of drying.
+With the advent of turf production and land drainage these ancient Bogwoods can be found. we gather these Bogwoods of oak and yew from the peat lands of Ireland and take them back to our studio where they go through a slow process of drying.

-It is from these beautiful trees that adorned our Irish landscale 5000 years ago, that we carefully craft pieces for the modern living space.
+It is from these beautiful trees that adorned our Irish landscape 5’000 years ago, that we carefully craft princes for the modern living space.